Our Team [fr]

 Deputy Scientific Attaché: Information and Communication Technology

-After completing a master’s degree in Geopolitics (École Normale Supérieure and Université Paris I Panthéon-Sorbonne), Stéphanie Dos Santos had several work experiences in scientific organizations (CNRS, UNESCO, CEA, etc.) as researcher and project manager.
-She joined the Science and Technology Department of the French Embassy in January 2017 as a Deputy Attaché for Science and Technology, in charge of Information and Communication Technologies.
+After completing a Master’s degree in Geopolitics (École Normale Supérieure and Université Paris I Panthéon-Sorbonne), Stéphanie Dos Santos has worked in several scientific organisations (CNRS, UNESCO, CEA, etc.) as researcher and project manager.
+She joined the Science and Technology Department of the French Embassy in January 2017 as Deputy Scientific Attaché, in charge of Information and Communication Technologies.

 Mrs Laure CHELBI